jensen/vote-now/README.md

 supabase.auth.signIn({ provider: "discord" });
 ```

 This is not called directly.
-It is wrapped in a `login` function. sUsers can login by clicking on the [src/components/LoginButton.tsx](src/components/LoginButton.tsx).
+It is wrapped in a `login` function.
+Users can login by clicking on the [src/components/LoginButton.tsx](src/components/LoginButton.tsx).
 When they complete the OAuth redirect the session will be available using the `AuthContext`.

 ```tsx
 <AuthContext.Provider